ddeconde/dotfiles/bin/README.md

 Sensitive material includes encryption keys, personal data, and other files that cannot be hosted publicly for obvious reasons.
 These must be backed up locally and restored separately.

+Copy a backup of the `~/private` directory into your home directory and then run the `private.sh` script to link these files to the appropriate places.

 #### Identifiers